 This light Red Wine Granita is a perfect cold dessert

 This Oct.
 14, 2016 photo provided by The Culinary Institute of America shows red wine granita in Hyde Park, N.Y.
 This dish is from a recipe by the CIA.
-This Oct.
-14, 2016 photo provided by The Culinary Institute of America shows red wine granita in Hyde Park, N.Y.
-This dish is from a recipe by the CIA.
+It may be cold where you are, but down in Miami, things are getting hot, hot, hot in preparation for the South Beach Food and Wine Festival.

 Add your comments below